Rooftop-Gardening-And-Why-Theyre-More-Than-Beautiful-Green-Spaces

 Rooftop gardens provide safe habitats for animals, birds, butterflies, and bees, amongst other creatures.

-Where there is an increase in green cover or density of plant life, one can expect an increase in the presence of these and other little animals, birds, and insects, essential for the ecological balance.
+Where there is an increase in green cover or plant life density, one can expect an increase in the presence of these and other small animals, birds, and insects, which are essential to ecological balance.

-A richer biodiversity has innumerable lesser visible and unknown benefits that impact the immediate environment positively.
+A richer biodiversity has innumerable lesser-known benefits that positively impact the immediate environment.

 Space Efficiency

-Rooftops tend to otherwise be the most underused spaces in urban settlements.
+Rooftops are among the most underused spaces in urban settlements.

-Green roofs are an excellent way to make use of that space while also providing a number of sustainable, ecological benefits to not just residents of the building but the neighbouring environment too.
+Green roofs are an excellent way to make use of that space while also providing a number of sustainable, ecological benefits not just to the building’s residents but also to the neighbouring environment.

-These green spaces could make for great areas for residents to enjoy the living space, socialise, and engage in recreation and other social engagements.
+These green spaces could make for great areas for residents to enjoy the outdoors, socialise, and engage in recreation and other social activities.

 Moreover, it provides an avenue for enthusiasts with a green thumb to contribute to a community effort towards urban gardening or agriculture.